Centre of Forensic Sciences

 - The DNA High Volume Service is an optimised, high throughput, automated service.
 The Service targets only those item types which have demonstrated a reasonable scientific expectation of success using current high throughput DNA technologies.

-- Only body fluid testing for the presence of blood is performed on HVS submissions.
-If identification of a body fluid may be critical to an investigation the client should consult with the HVS Unit prior to submission.
+- When applicable, blood detection is the only body fluid test performed as part of the HVS.
+If the identification of a body fluid may be critical to an investigation the client should consult with the HVS Unit prior to submission.

 - The following will be routinely discarded on completion of testing: